BogdanDIA/Daikin_brc52A6x/README.md

-# Daikin_brc52Ax
+# Daikin_brc52A6x
-Control of Daikin AC with ESPHome
+Control of Daikin AC with ESPHome.
+The aim is to be able to control the AC from both Home Assistant and remote control.